 The policy for remote learning that demonstrates on understanding of how to follow safeguarding procedures when planning remote education strategies and teaching remotely.
 The setting maintains the capability to provide remote education when it is not possible for some or all their pupils to attend in person.

-(All IT policies are located in the nursery office).
+(All IT policies are located......).